The 27 Questions Guests Will Ask About Your Sangeet, Mehendi, and Haldi

 - Are there performances I need to know about? — If guests have any role (group dance, song, family number), they want to know early.

 - What's the dress code? — Indo-western?
 Jewel tones?
 Specific color theme?
 Be specific.
 "Indo-western festive, jewel tones encouraged" is better than "Indo-western."
+If you need event-wise copy, use these Indian wedding dress code wording templates.

 - Will there be a stage / DJ / live band? — Sets expectations for what kind of energy to bring.